HPCurtis/causalcovidcattle/README.md

 fitlinear <- pre_covid |>
   model(trend_model = TSLM(NumberSlaughteredCATTLEexclcalvesTotalState ~ trend()))
 ```
-As the code above shows a linear model was applied to the timeseries data in order estiamte the ITS causal effect.
+As the code above shows a linear model was applied to the timeseries data in order estimate the ITS causal effect estimate.

 ### Model complexity
 This a simple example of an ITS analysis similar to that applied within the CausalPy package.
 As noted in their documentation more complex timeseries models can be applied to ITS anlayses.
 Non of these are applied here as the analysis is being conducted on the seasonally adjusted data provided by the ABS.
 Seasonal adjustments are very common within timeseries analyses (Hyndham & Athanasopoulos, 2021) they allow for modelling of the data to be easier by extracting varaiblity that in specific cases is not the focus of the analysis.
 This is the case with current analysis because we are interested in estimating a causal effect of Covid-19 on the total the number of cattle slaughtered across all Autralian States combined.
 So, by extracting seasonal variablity we are focusing on modelling the overall trend of the data and the causal impact of Covid-19 on this overall trend.
 Therefore, a linear model is approriate for this estimation task.
 The assumption of linearity might be potentially a strong one, but added complexity of non-linear models does not appear neccesary based on viewing the data in Fig 1.
 As the seasonally adjusted data shows the general overall increase in the number of cattle slaughtered through time that coicides with generally increased size and productivity of the cattle industry within Australia through time.